Cross-Domain Few-Shot Classification via Inter-Source Stylization: Methodology

-In addition, $A$ is optimized with the perceptual loss function $l_{per}$ and the style loss function $l_{sty}$. $l_{per}$ measures the perceptual similarity of two samples through the distance between activation maps of a pre-trained network.
-It can be defined as:
+The goal of \textit{A} is to optimize the perceptual loss $l_{per}$, style loss $l_{sty}$, and cross entropy (CE) loss $l_{ce}$. $l_{per}$ evaluates the perceptual similarity of two samples by calculating the distance between activation maps of a pre-trained network.
+It can be expressed as follows: